teedr/mathematica-debugger/README.md

 # mathematica-debugger

-This package provides an implementation of a debugger for Wolfram's Mathematica.
+This package provides an implementation of a debugger for Wolfram's _Mathematica_.

 ## Installation